-Admission requirements
+5.1 Admission requirements

-You must have attained one of the undermentioned to apply to read for a doctoral degree in Law.
+You must have attained one of the undermentioned to apply to read for a doctoral degree in law.
 Senate will consider every application on merit.

-- an LLM degree; or - an LLB degree conferred by this University, or any other bachelor's degree in Law (excluding the BProc and Bluris degrees) approved for this purpose by the Senate, and relevant academic or professional experience; or - a level of proficiency or accomplishment in Law which, in the judgement of Senate, is regarded as adequate for this purpose.
+- an LLM degree preceded by an appropriate undergraduate law qualification; or - an LLB degree conferred by this University, or any other bachelor's degree in law (excluding the BProc and Bluris degrees) approved for this purpose by the Senate, and relevant academic or professional experience; or - in exceptional circumstances, a level of proficiency or accomplishment in law which, in the judgement of Senate, is regarded as adequate for this purpose.

-Additional requirements to apply to read for a doctoral degree in Law
+Additional requirements to apply to read for a doctoral degree in law

 - You must indicate sufficient potential to pursue doctoral studies successfully.
-In this regard: - You must have passed the final year of the LLM (or where relevant the LLB or other bachelor's degree in Law) with an average of at least 65% (or its international equivalent); or - You may request and obtain a recommendation from a potential supervisor that the requirement of a minimum mark of 65% be waived.
+In this regard: - You must have passed the final year of the LLM (or where relevant the LLB or other bachelor's degree in law) with an average of at least 65% (or its international equivalent); or - You may request and obtain a recommendation from a potential supervisor that the requirement of a minimum mark of 65% be waived.
 For such a request to be considered, you must submit an overview of no more than 600 words of the envisaged study, and a sample of previous research of approximately 2 000 words to your potential supervisor.
-Your potential supervisor must confirm that he or she has the necessary capacity to perform the function of supervisor.
+Your potential supervisor must confirm that they have the necessary capacity to perform the function of supervisor.
 Your potential supervisor must motivate in writing and recommend the waiver to the Research Committee for approval.

-Application procedure
+5.2 Application procedure